 “Yes.
 I was told at the hospital that infection can cause a baby to be yellow.
 But I do not know the details about how that happens (P11)”

-From the above narratives, it could be deduced that biological explanations of neonatal jaundice was the predominant explanation given by mothers of babies with neonatal jaundice.
+From the above narratives, it could be deduced that biological causatives of neonatal jaundice was the predominant explanation given by mothers of babies with neonatal jaundice.
 Significantly, most sampled mothers demonstrated awareness of poor or improper breastfeeding, infections, poor environmental hygiene, and the intake of oily foods during pregnancy.
-This indicates a high level of education or access to information from health professionals regarding the cause of neonatal jaundice, thus diffusing possible explanations of neonatal jaundice as the product of spiritual attacks, or family history.
+This indicated that some respondents had access to information from health professionals regarding the cause of neonatal jaundice, thus diffusing possible explanations of neonatal jaundice as the product of spiritual attacks, or family history.

-4.5 Health-Seeking behavior of mothers
+3.1 Health-Seeking behavior of mothers

-In order to satisfy the second objective of the study regarding the health seeking behaviour of mothers regarding neonatal jaundice, the study asked questions related to the timeframe and reaction of mothers when neonatal jaundice was noticed, first line of action following detection of neonatal jaundice, and the choice of treatment for neonatal jaundice.
+In order to satisfy the second objective of the study regarding the health seeking behaviour of mothers with neonatal jaundice, the study sought d questions related to the timeframe and reaction of mothers when neonatal jaundice was noticed, the first line of action following detection , and the choice of treatment .

-Early Detection Of Neonatal Jaundice
+3.1.1 Early Detection Of Neonatal Jaundice

 With regards the timeframe of detection of neonatal jaundice, the findings generally indicated that mothers noticed the condition within a week, ranging from two days to five days following the birth of their child.
-In most cases, mothers of neonates with jaundice detected the condition themselves, whiles others shared that family members and health workers detected and informed them of the condition.
-A participant had this to say:
+In most cases, mothers of neonates with jaundice detected the condition themselves, whilest others shared that family members and health workers noiticed and informed them of the condition.
+Another participant had this to say:

 “I did not know until a nurse told me my baby had jaundice and advised I take my baby to the hospital.
 (P8)”

-In the words of another participant:
+Another participant added:

 “I did not notice it myself.
 My sister noticed it four days after my baby was born.
 (P6)”

 The above sentiments highlight the fact that detection of neonatal jaundice did not entirely rest with mothers, as nurses and family members also played a crucial role.
-This finding is significant because it possibly explains why neonatal jaundice was detected or reported early (within one week) for intervention.
-Moreover, it indicates how neonatal care is the product of joint effort on the part of mothers, family members and health workers.
+Thse findings are significant because they have highlighted facts on why neonatal jaundice was detected or reported early (within one week) for intervention.
+Moreover, they indicate how neonatal care is the product of joint effort on the part of mothers, family members and health workers.

-Feelings Of Sadness, Despair And Anxiety
+3.1.2 Feelings Of Sadness, Despair And Anxiety